osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ```

 ??? tip "SELinux labeling handled automatically"

     If SELinux is enforcing, the `:Z` and `:z` options in the compose files will cause Podman to relabel the host paths when
     containers start.
 No manual `chcon` commands are required.

+??? tip "node_exporter D-Bus access on EL9/SELinux"

+    The compose file bind-mounts `/run/dbus:/run/dbus:ro` so that node_exporter can use
+    `--collector.systemd` to expose perfSONAR service states as Prometheus metrics.
+    On EL9 hosts with SELinux in **Enforcing** mode the `system_dbusd_var_run_t` label may
+    block access.
+Enable with:

+    ```bash
+    setsebool -P container_use_dbusd 1
+    ```

+    If the boolean is not available on your policy version, add `security_opt: label=disable`
+    to the testpoint service in `docker-compose.yml` (less preferred — disables all SELinux
+    confinement for the container).

 #### 2) Deploy the container